 Although there were a handful of hurricanes to hit the area, Ida was the first major Hurricane to challenge Atlantic Hydraulic Systems’ 17 hydraulically powered levee gates that protect New Orleans.

-Our team was honored with engineering, manufacture, and commission of the hydraulic power units and PLC control systems for the levee gates.
+Our team was honored with the engineering, manufacture, and commission of the hydraulic power units and PLC control systems for the levee gates.

 One key in the system’s design is that it’s protected from the extremely corrosive environment in the New Orleans area.
 Therefore, our engineers specified a great deal of stainless steel hydraulic components on the projects.